WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Make sure to mention exactly what the madNS's profile name is so I can give it to you!

 If you still have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, making sure it will never reach Apple and revoke your apps!

+## Unsupported Methods

+We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that query limit.
+They will not teach you on how to use Portal, are not accurate and don't have all needed information.

+The madNS Config Profile uses NextDNS and is paid for by donators.

 ## FAQ